Are you struggling to generate leads for your business? I’m about to show you a way to do that easily, using high-quality content.

 They reported that mobile marketing has grown significantly.
 In fact, half of all emails are now opened on smartphones and tablets – a 500% growth rate over four years.

 Nurturing your email leads is an integral part of email marketing that can’t be ignored.
 In the lead nurturing funnel, enlighten and entertain your leads with more free content that will help them make a smart buying decision.

-According to HubSpot’s marketing statistics, businesses that nurture their leads through email generate 50% more sales-ready leads at a reduced cost of 33%.
-On average, nurtured leads yield a 20% increase in sales opportunities compared to leads that are not nurtured.
+According to HubSpot’s marketing statistics, businesses that nurture their leads through email generate 50% more sales-ready leads and they do it at a cost that is lower, by 33%.
+On average, nurtured leads yield a 20% increase in sales opportunities, compared to leads that are not nurtured.

 For example, if you’re a makeup artist and want to build a list of potential customers who will eventually buy your book or enroll in your online course, video is your best lead bait bet, because effective make-up instruction requires visual demonstration.

 If you want to show how to hide acne or wrinkles with makeup, it won’t be as effective to communicate your ideas in articles, no matter how detailed and step-by-step your approach is.
 A short (3 – 5 minutes) video will do a much better job.